m-c-frank/contenttree/README.md

 ## Related Tools

-**Note Utilities Ecosystem**: `contenttree` is a part of the growing Note Utilities Ecosystem designed to streamline and enhance your note-taking and information processing workflows.
-Dive in and explore more tools like [conceptsplitter](https://github.com/m-c-frank/conceptsplitter) and [textdownloader](https://github.com/m-c-frank/textdownloader) that can elevate your productivity!
+**Note Utilities Ecosystem**: A suite of tools designed to streamline and enhance your note-taking and information processing workflows.

+- **contenttree**: Display a repository's tree structure and file content, respecting `.gitignore`.
+- **[conceptsplitter](https://github.com/m-c-frank/conceptsplitter)**: Extract atomic concepts from a given text using the OpenAI API.
+- **[textdownloader](https://github.com/m-c-frank/textdownloader)**: A browser extension to automatically generate text dumps for processing.

 ## Contributing